AGitmit/Py-ShiftManager/Readme.md

 * daemon = `False`
 * queue size = `10`

-Also, by default the output queue is sent to 1.5 times the input queue size.
+Also, by default the output queue is set to 1.5 times the input queue size.

 # Add some tasks to the input queue
-Assume we have created a function and applied the *timeout_timer* decorator, incase a task takes longer than 3 seconds to complete, like so:
+Assume we have created a function and applied the *timeout_timer* decorator, with a 3 seconds timeout counter, in case a task takes longer than 3 seconds to complete, like so:
 `import requests`
 `@timeout_timer(seconds=3)`
 `def get_status(url):`